silentorb/marloth-story/books/fairytale/part4.md

 wearily dropped down to the street level.
 Between them they were carrying a large, lumpy sack.

-"Please don't tell me that's the princess." said Mr. Mosspuddle as they drew near.
+"Please don't tell me that is the princess." said Mr. Mosspuddle as they drew near.

 "Okay, I won't." said Fugue.